Bongo (antelope): Diet

 Like many forest ungulates, bongos are herbivorous browsers and feed on leaves, bushes, vines, bark and pith of rotting trees, grasses/herbs, roots, cereals, and fruits.

-Bongos require salt in their diets, and are known to regularly visit natural salt licks.
-Bongos are also known to eat burnt wood after a storm, a rich source of salt and minerals.
+Bongos require salt in their diets and are known to visit natural salt licks regularly.
+They also are known to eat burnt wood after a storm, a rich source of salt and minerals.
 This behavior is believed to be a means of getting salts and minerals into their diets.
 This behavior has also been reported in the okapi.
-Another similarity to the okapi, though the bongo is unrelated, is that the bongo has a long prehensile tongue which it uses to grasp grasses and leaves.
+Another similarity to the okapi, though the bongo is unrelated, is that the bongo has a long, prehensile tongue, which it uses to grasp grasses and leaves.

 Suitable habitats for bongos must have permanent water available.
-As a large animal, the bongo requires an ample amount of food, and is restricted to areas with abundant year-round growth of herbs and low shrubs.
+As a large animal, they are restricted to areas with abundant year-round growth of herbs and low shrubs.

 Population and conservation

 Few estimates of population density are available.
-Assuming average population densities of 0.25 animals per km^{2} in regions where it is known to be common or abundant, and 0.02 per km^{2} elsewhere, and with a total area of occupancy of 327000 km2, a total population estimate of around 28,000 is suggested.
-Only about 60% are in protected areas, suggesting the actual numbers of the lowland subspecies may only be in the low tens of thousands.
-In Kenya, their numbers have declined significantly and on Mount Kenya, they were extirpated within the last decade due to illegal hunting with dogs.
+Assuming average population densities of 0.25 animals per km^{2} in regions where it is known to be common or abundant, and 0.02 per km^{2} elsewhere, and with a total area of occupancy of 327000 km2, a total population estimate around 28,000 is suggested.
+Only about 60% are in protected areas, so the actual numbers of the lowland subspecies may only be in the low tens of thousands.
+In Kenya, their numbers have declined significantly, and on Mount Kenya, they were extirpated within the last decade due to illegal hunting with dogs.
 Although information on their status in the wild is lacking, lowland bongos are not presently considered endangered.

 Bongos are susceptible to diseases such as rinderpest, which almost exterminated the species during the 1890s.
-Tragelaphus eurycerus may suffer from goitre.
+T. eurycerus may suffer from goiter.
 Over the course of the disease, the thyroid glands greatly enlarge (up to 10 x 20 cm) and may become polycystic.
-Pathogenesis of goiter in the bongo may reflect a mixture of genetic predisposition coupled with environmental factors, including a period of exposure to a goitrogen.
-Leopards and spotted hyenas are the primary natural predators (lions are seldom encountered due to differing habitat preferences); pythons sometimes eat bongo calves.
-Humans prey on them for their pelts, horns, and meat, with the species being a common local source for "bush meat".
+Pathogenesis of goiter in the bongo may reflect a mixture of genetic predisposition and environmental factors, including a period of exposure to a goitrogen.
+Leopards and spotted hyenas are the primary natural predators (lions are seldom encountered due to differing habitat preferences); Central African rock pythons sometimes eat bongo calves.
+Humans prey on them for their hides, horns, and meat, with the species being a common local source for "bush meat".
 Bongo populations have been greatly reduced by hunting, poaching, and animal trapping, although some bongo refuges exist.

 Although bongos are quite easy for humans to catch using snares, many people native to the bongos' habitat believed that if they ate or touched bongo, they would have spasms similar to epileptic seizures.
-Because of this superstition, bongos were less harmed in their native ranges than expected.
-However, these taboos are said to no longer to exist, which may account for increased hunting by humans in recent times.
+Because of this superstition, bongos were less harmed in their native ranges than expected, but these taboos are said to no longer to exist, which may account for increased hunting by humans in recent times.